aineko-m/iveeCore/README.md

 git clone git://github.com/aineko-m/iveeCore.git
 ```

 Once you've done this, you'll find the directory 'iveeCore'.
 Import the file iveeCore/sql/SDE_additions.sql into the same database you set up for the SDE.
-This will add a few indices for improved performance and add some missing data.
+This will add a few indices for improved performance.
 Then import the file iveeCore/sql/iveeCore_tables_and_SP into the iveeCore database.
 This will create the tables iveeCore uses and stored procedures.

 Make a copy of the file iveeCore/Config_template.php, naming it Config.php and edit the configuration to match your environment.
 iveeCore comes with a lot of default variables describing an industrial setup in eve, defined in iveeCore/Defaults.php.
 Once you get comfortable using iveeCore you'll want to customize these defaults, to be done in iveeCoreExtensions/MyDefaults.php, which extends the Defaults class and thus allows you to overwrite whichever aspect is required.
 The variables are commented or should be self-explanatory to an EvE industrialist or developer.